MyEventus/home/_docs/services/places.md

 <script>
     //Main decision hub sync / await in order. async function main(){
-       const items = await teamsList(); //From axios.js.
-Will return "resoved" section of Promise. console.log("Promise has finished eventsListAll", items); //Once above line is completed this is then run. displayItems(items);
+       const items = await placesList(); //From axios.js.
+Will return "resoved" section of Promise.
+       //console.log("Promise has finished eventsListAll", items); //Once above line is completed this is then run. displayItems(items);
     }